AsmusGerman/csharp-codewars-katas/README.md

 ## Codewars

-[Codewars](https://www.codewars.com/) is a community of developers (Code Warriors) who train to improve their coding skills.
+[Codewars](https://www.codewars.com/) is a community of developers (Code Warriors) who train to improve their coding skills by completing code the challanges made by its own comunity.

-### Some codewars concepts

-#### Kata
+In order to understand their culture there are some concepts like Kata, Kyu/Dan and Ranks you should understand to get into the Codewars idea before you enter the dojo.

-A kata references a code challange to be solved by any programming language.
+In this way, a Kata references a particular code challange to be solved by some programming language.
+Each Kata has a difficulty level or Kyu (Dan for higher levels), and has a meaning of progress for the Code Warriors, starting with 8-Kyu (lowest) through 1-Kyu, and 1-Dan to 8-Kyu.

-#### Ranks

-Code Warriors gets a series of assignable Katas by rank, which indicates his progress and the challenge difficulty.
-The two classes of ranks are Kyu and Dan.
-Starting with Kyu level 8 through level 1, then progressing to Dan from level 1 to level 8.

-## Notes about this repository
+## Structure

-The Katas are gonna be within its rank on a folder and each rank with its own completion status.
+The Katas are gonna be within its rank on a folder and each rank.

-### Structure

 ```
 ├── 8-kyu/